Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: High eccentricity behaviour

 Equation \eqref{eq:gen_sol_1} has been used by several authors in the LK limit of $\Gamma=1$ --- see \S\ref{sec:LK_literature}.
 Importantly, it allows us to write down a solution for the maximum eccentricity reached by initially near-circular binaries in the weak-to-moderate GR regime.
 Indeed, let us put $\Theta = \cos^2 i_0$ and assume $\Theta \ll 1$ (i.e. $i_0 \approx 90^\circ$) so that the binary is capable of reaching very high eccentricity.
 Then $j_+ \approx 1$ and from \eqref{eq:gen_sol_1} we find

-Note that this result can also be derived by solving equation \eqref{eqn:quartic_circular} in the limit $j\ll 1$.
+Note that this result is consistent with what we found in \S\ref{sec:max_ecc_circular}, where we assumed near-circularity from the outset and made no (explicit) assumptions about $\jmin$ or $\epsGR$ other than \eqref{eqn:piby2_but_no_saddle}.
+For instance: (I) we can alternatively derive \eqref{eqn:jGR_highe_circular} by solving equation \eqref{eqn:quartic_circular} in the limit $j\ll 1$; (II) if we take $i_0 = 90^\circ$ in \eqref{eqn:jGR_highe_circular} then we get exactly the same result as if we expand \eqref{eqn:jmin_circular_i90} for $\epsGR\ll\epsstr$, namely equation \eqref{eq:emax_limit}.
 Moreover, in the LK limit $\Gamma=1$ we recover from \eqref{eqn:jGR_highe_circular} a well-known result, identical to\footnote{ Note that our definition of $\epsGR$ differs from what \citet{Miller2002} call $\theta_\mathrm{PN}$ and what \citet{Liu2015} call $\varepsilon_\mathrm{GR}$.
 Our $\epsGR$ is defined for any outer orbit in any axisymmetric potential, whereas their parameters are defined only in the Keplerian (LK) limit.
 In this limit, $\epsGR = 6\theta_\mathrm{PN} = 16\varepsilon_\mathrm{GR}$. } e.g. equation (8) of \citet{Miller2002} and equation (52) of \citet{Liu2015}. \\ \\ It is now instructive to investigate separately the high-$e$ behaviour in the asymptotic regimes of {\it weak} and {\it moderate} GR precession (still assuming eccentricity is maximised at $\omega = \pm\pi/2$).